 The challenges facing the NHS in terms of attracting, recruiting and retaining the best staff are laid out clearly in the NHS Interim People Plan.
 Organisations and systems are creating strategies which rely on talented, passionate people with the core NHS values in roles they enjoy and excel at; with a pipeline of people developing for the roles that exist today and those which will be created over the coming years.

-Talent management in commercial settings looks very different – the NHS is a collection of separate sovereign employers, and does not work like a commercial organisation, yet people spend their whole careers “in the NHS”.
-The talent management approach of commercial organisations, moving talent around systems using remuneration and other levers, do not work in the same way in the NHS.
+Talent management in commercial settings looks very different to the way it does in the NHS – the NHS is a collection of separate sovereign employers, and yet people spend their whole careers “in the NHS”.
+The talent management approach of commercial organisations, moving talent around systems using remuneration and other levers, do not work in the same way.
 However, the NHS has unique and enormous opportunities to approach talent management in a more engaged, people focused and integrated way; allowing expert, passionate and talented people to flow round systems delivering the best for patients in any setting.

 Talent Management Resources